This post contains affiliate links. See my disclosure policy here.

 Blend until desired texture.

-Pour into a hurricane or highball glass.
+Pour cocktail into a hurricane or highball glass.

 Garnish with mint sprig and orange wedge.